 Economic inequality, however, by radically separating the rich from the poor and shrinking the middle class, literally physically isolates us from each other and provides few opportunities for connection or understanding.
 If you spend your time in limos and gated communities and first-class, you aren't likely ever to meet poor people who aren't there to serve you; outside that context, you won't know how to relate to them.

 And then, if you know nothing about someone's real situation, it's easy to caricature it as being defined by bad choices and laziness, rather than understand the constraints and limits the economy itself imposes.
 Seeing yourself doing so well and others doing poorly tends to bolster ideas that "you deserve your wealth," simply because guilt otherwise becomes uncomfortable, even unbearable.

-In reality, self esteem doesn't come from thinking positive or telling yourself that you are special or worthy--though telling kids they are rotten and selfish can surely destroy it.
+In reality, self-esteem doesn't come from thinking positively or telling yourself that you are special or worthy—though telling kids they are rotten and selfish can surely destroy it.
 And, sadly, you can be optimistic all you like in an economy with 20% unemployment and still not get a job through no fault of your own.

 And so, if, say, health care for all or better unemployment benefits or higher quality schools means that those lucky enough to have well-paying jobs have to pay higher taxes, well, is that really so terrible?

 If we continue to believe that it is, if we continue to split into "us" v. "them," "haves" v. "have nots," the empathy decline will undoubtedly continue and we will face a meaner, nastier world in which ideas about humans being selfish and competitive rather than caring become a self-fulfilling prophecy by crushing the tendency toward kindness with which we are all born.